Making your first API v3 call with POSTMAN

 In the jwt.io it should looks like this:

-In case you would like to learn more about the background of the JWT or get more inputs how you can use it - jwt.io website here
+In case you would like to learn more about the background of the JWT or get more inputs how you can use it, you can visit jwt.io website.

 You can download Postman collection for PDF Generator API here.

-After the import, in the left sidebar, you should be able to see the list of 11 different requests, copying the logic in our API documentantion
+After the import, in the left sidebar, you should be able to see the list of 11 different requests, copying the logic in our API documentation.

-After the request is send, the template of your ID is returned back via the JSON file.
+After the request is send, the ID of your template is returned back via the JSON file.
 Hooray, your first successful API call!

 In this tutorial, we will cover: